rust-lang/rust/src/doc/rustc-dev-guide/src/generics.md

 **`subst`** How do we actually do the substitutions?
 There is a function for that too!
-You use [`subst`](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_middle/ty/subst/struct.EarlyBinder.html#method.subst) to replace a `SubstRef` with another list of types.
+You use [`subst`](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_middle/ty/subst/struct.EarlyBinder.html#method.subst) to replace a `SubstsRef` with another list of types.

 [Here is an example of actually using `subst` in the compiler][substex].
 The exact details are not too important, but in this piece of code, we happen to be converting from the `rustc_hir::Ty` to